lignumsystem/lignum-tls/TASKS.md

 - [x] Read in branch data to lignum tree - Risto
 - [x] Read in leaf data (without petioles) to lignum structure @Risto @Jari
 - [ ] Visual inspection that leaf/branch data is okay
-  - [ ] Kites not currently visible in WB, but triangles are.
+  - [x ] Kites not currently visible in WB, but triangles are.
 Find a way to visualise kite shape.
 - [x] Check orientation of corner points of leaves for petioles, i.e. are they clockwise or anti-clockwise?
       - Hannah: anti-clockwise